Census Dots

 Multiracial

-Of the 1,860 places in Texas, La Joya is the 437th most populous.
+La Joya is ranked the 439th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Joya was ranked the 437th most populous place in the 2020 Census.

 La Joya's White Population